Extending Neural Keyword Extraction with TF-IDF tagset matching: Introduction

 \begin{itemize} \item Proposing an additional TF-IDF tagset matching technique, which finds additional keyword candidates by ranking the words in the news article that have appeared in the predefined keyword set containing words from the gold standard train set.
 The new hybrid system first checks how many keywords were returned by the supervised approach and if the number is smaller than needed, the list is expanded by the best ranked keywords returned by the TF-IDF based extraction system. \item Combining the outputs of several state-of-the-art supervised keyword extraction approaches. \end{itemize}

-The rest of this work is structured as follows: Section \ref{sec:dataset} describes the datasets on which we evaluate our method.
+The rest of this work is structured as follows: Section \ref{sec:related-work} presents the related work, while Section \ref{sec:dataset} describes the datasets on which we evaluate our method.
 Section \ref{sec:methodology} describes our proposed method with all corresponding steps.
-The experiment settings are described in Section \ref{sec:media-experiments} and the evaluation of the proposed methods is shown in Section \ref{sec:eval}, followed by the conclusions and the proposed further work in Section \ref{sec:conc}.
+The experiment settings are described in Section \ref{sec:media-experiments} and the evaluation of the proposed methods is shown in Section \ref{sec:eval}.
+The conclusions and the proposed further work are presented in Section \ref{sec:conc}.

-\section{Related work}
+\section{Related Work}

 Many different approaches have been developed to tackle the problem of extracting keywords.
 The early approaches, such as KP-MINER \citep{el2009kp} and RAKE \citep{rose2010automatic} rely on unsupervised techniques which employ frequency based metrics for extraction of keywords from text.
 Formally, aforementioned approaches search for the words $w$ from vocabulary $\mathcal{V}$ that maximize a given metric $h$ for a given text $t$: